pantheon-systems/documentation/source/content/guides/wordpress-composer/04-bedrock-composer.md

 1. Commit the `vendor` and `web` directories.

     - Pantheon does not support using Composer to install dependencies that are deployed to Pantheon servers.
-You must commit the entire vendor and web directories into your git repo to ensure that your dependencies are installed for the new project.
+You must commit the entire `vendor` and `web` directories into your Git repo to ensure that your dependencies are installed for the new project.

-1. Convert the `web/app/uploads` directory to a symlink that points to the `files` directory.
+1. Convert the `web/app/uploads` directory to a [symlink](https://github.com/git-for-windows/git/wiki/Symbolic-Links) that points to the `files` directory.

     - This is necessary because Pantheon stores media files in the `files` directory instead of the `uploads` directory.